weDevsOfficial/woocommerce-conversion-tracking/readme.txt

 2. Tracking code on single product.

 == Changelog ==

+= 1.2.1 - 9-June-2016 =
+* [fix] Fatal error on thank you page when without parameters

 = 1.2 - 10-April-2016 =
 * [new] Order number variable `{order_number}` added on checkout page